Florida Open Container Charge Attorneys

 The open container provision leaves plenty of room for interpretation.
 What constitutes “immediately capable of being consumed”?
 What if a seal was broken but the container is physically inaccessible to a driver, such as behind a rear passenger seat?
 The law grants discretion to law enforcement, prosecutors, and the court to answer these questions.
 Sound weird?
 Keep reading…

-Contact Meldon Law at 800-373-8000 or online to schedule a call with a Florida open container charge attorney and free consultation and learn more.
+Contact Meldon Law online to schedule a call with a Florida open container charge attorney and free consultation and learn more.

 Recycle Versus Stash